 Our Learnscape inspires curiosity, imagination, and stewardship.
 We hope you will join us for a program here soon!

-Thanks so much to all the community partners worked with over the years to develop the site, including the Oregon Community Foundation, Walama Restoration, the Seed Ambassadors, the School Garden Project, the City of Eugene, EWEB, the North American Butterfly Association, the Native Plant Society, the Master Gardeners, and more.
+Thanks so much to all the community partners worked with over the years to develop our Learnscape site, including the Oregon Community Foundation, Walama Restoration, the Seed Ambassadors, the School Garden Project, the City of Eugene, EWEB, the North American Butterfly Association, the Native Plant Society, the Master Gardeners, and more.

 Water Wise Demonstration Garden

 As you approach the Host Residence in Alton Baker Park, you will probably also notice our lovely front lawn!
 Back in 2008, EWEB and the City of Eugene decided to create a “water wise” demonstration garden to showcase tools that community members could use in their home landscapes to reduce water use without sacrificing beauty.
 After consulting with a variety of people interested in the project, Nearby Nature’s front yard was selected as the site for the garden.